 The Police Ombudsman's Historical Investigations Directorate was established in 2010 (the term 'historical' was used to set this work apart from the Office's investigations into complaints about current policing).

-The Historical Investigations Directorate has a staff of almost 40 people, drawn from a variety of professional backgrounds, including those with an expertise of investigation, complaint handling and dealing with people affected by events during ‘The Troubles’ (the conflict in Northern Ireland between 1968 and the signing of the Good Friday Agreement in 1998).
+The Historical Investigations Directorate has a staff of around 25 people, drawn from a variety of professional backgrounds, including those with an expertise of investigation, complaint handling and dealing with people affected by events during ‘The Troubles’ (the conflict in Northern Ireland between 1968 and the signing of the Good Friday Agreement in 1998).

 The Directorate is based within the Police Ombudsman's Offices in Belfast city centre (see map).